Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/8-custom-ip-driver-linux.md

 6. You can install the driver using the ``modprobe`` command, which will be explained in further detail in the next section.

-## Loading the Module into a Kernel and Application Execution
+## Example 13: Loading the Module into a Kernel and Application Execution

 In this section you will boot Linux onto the Zynq SoC Board and load the peripheral IP as an LKM onto it.
 You will develop the application